 Grade 6 students are provided with a range of shared leadership opportunities during their final year.
 These include involvement with the Student Council, Assemblies, the daily PA program and lunchtime games.

-The school has a part-time School Psychologist (Guidance Officer), Speech Pathologist, Support Teacher and a Social Worker on call.
+The school has a part-time School Psychologist (Guidance Officer), Speech Pathologist, Support Teacher and a Social Worker.

 Metro provide a bus service in the afternoon via Clinton Road, Sugarloaf Road, Risdon Vale, (Saundersons Road on request), Otago, Old Beach, Compton Downs and Gage Road, Old Beach Road (past the Council Chambers) to Mollineux Drive/Myna Park Road junction.
 There is a private bus (Gilberts)which takes children to and from Old Beach, Otago Bay and East Risdon.
 This bus route ends at the northern end of Otago Bay Road.
 Children catching buses after school assemble within the school and are supervised onto the buses by a teacher.
 Children travelling by bus are expected to follow our school rules and to uphold Metro's Bus Code of Behaviour to ensure safe travel.